 The Moisture Trap

 Magnesium salts are thirsty.
 They pull moisture from the air like it’s their job.
 In a gummy, that’s a disaster waiting to happen.
-Too much moisture, and you get syneresis-the water literally weeps out of the gummy.
-Too little control, and your product turns into a sticky, clumpy brick inside the bottle.
+Too much moisture gives you syneresis—the water literally weeps out of the gummy.
+Too little control and you get a sticky, clumpy brick inside the bottle.

 Most manufacturers try to fix this by switching magnesium types or cutting the dosage.
 But that’s a shortcut that cheats the consumer.
-Instead, the real solution is in the binding matrix.
-We spent months tweaking the blend of pectin, starch, and gelatin until the water activity stayed below 0.60-even with a full dose of magnesium.
+The real solution is in the binding matrix.
+We spent months tweaking the blend of pectin, starch, and gelatin until the water activity stayed below 0.60—even with a full dose of magnesium.
 It’s not a formula you can copy from a textbook.
-It takes trial, error, and a lot of patience.
+It takes trial and patience.
+Lots of it.

 The Powder Flow Nightmare